 - White chocolate: They give these cookies the perfect creamy bite.

-You can also make these easy swirled lemon raspberry cookies which also have white chocolate in them!
+For a berry twist, make these easy swirled lemon raspberry cookies which also have white chocolate in them!

-- ¼ cup unsweetened lightly toasted shredded coconut
+- ¼ cup lightly toasted shredded coconut

 - ½ cup lightly toasted pecans, macadamia nuts, or almonds